twitch plays oasis

 exploration

-Point of interest 1: How does VR as a medium enable solitude vs. the possibility for social experiences?
+1. How does VR as a medium enable solitude vs. social experiences?

-The first goal was to make the cubes grow while another cube was passing over its trigger zone.
+Our first goal was to make the cubes grow whenever another cube passed over its trigger zone, this established the basic interaction.

 Testing the concept with others for the first time